kdstarter/master-slave-db/README.md

-# master-slaver-db
+# master-slave database
-Dockerize deploying master and slaver db, use Mysql DB as example
+Dockerize deploying master and slave db, using Mysql DB as example